i502Club/OS_Square/readme.md

 1. Install into DNN as a normal module.
 The installation process will ensure that your DNN OpenStore installation is using at least v8.5.2 of the [NBrightTemplateSys](https://github.com/nbrightproject/NBrightTS). v8.5.2 is the first NBrightTemplateSys version to include encryption support for text inputs.
-It's required for encrypting your Square Application Id and Access Tokin(oops typo).
+It's required for encrypting your Square Application Id and Access Tokin(i502 typo).